bueller2298/daggerheart-srd/Session Notes/Session 1.md

 ## Ryan

 You've been sitting in place for what seems like days.
 A stack of tomes and scrolls stacked high to your side.
 This is a familiar activity, and you can't begin to estimate the amount of time you've sat pouring over parchment in search of answers, or should I say in search of a specific answer.
 Your eyes begin to sting, and you wonder how long you've been sitting here this time.
-As you take a breath to compose yourself and give your brain a
+As you take a breath to compose yourself and give your brain a second from the strain of attempting to absorb more information, you hear the pitter patter of small footsteps.

+"Sir, sir! "